-It is essential to take all necessary safety precautions on a building site as by their nature present challenges to working safety on a daily basis.
+It is essential to take all necessary safety precautions on a building site .
+As their nature present challenges to working safety on a daily basis.
 Building sites have the highest injury rates of all working environments by a considerable margin.
 Employers of building sites have a responsibility to ensure that the best possible safety procedures are carried out and followed.
-If an employer is seen to be negligent to any safety hazards causing personal injury * to a person they may then be held accountable.
-If you or a family member have suffered a personal injury * on a building site as a result of unfit working conditions contact our team of personal injury solicitors * and tell us about your case.
+If an employer is accountable when negligent to any safety hazards causing personal injury * to a person .
+If you or a family member have suffered a personal injury * on a building site as a result of unfit working conditions contact our team of personal injury solicitors * .
+To tell us about your case.

 Employer’s duties to towards building site workers

-Employers have a duty to ensure safety standards are met in the workplace, which in theory should help to minimise the amount of building site accidents *.
+Employers have a duty to ensure safety standards are met in the workplace .
+These in theory should help to minimise the amount of building site accidents *.
 Some of the safety standards include:

 - Employers must provide a safe workplace for all workers

 - Ensure that there are a safe entrance and exit to a from the site

-- Necessary training must be provided for all aspects of the building site, such as safe pass programme, manual handling, appropriate licences for driving different machinery and training for work with dangerous machinery
+- Necessary training must be provided for all aspects of the building site, such as safe pass program, manual handling, appropriate licences for driving different machinery and training for work with dangerous machinery

 - Ensure that all workers working at a height are secured and stable